zaphar/ucg/docsite/site/content/getting-started/_index.md

 A simple configuration
 ----------------------

-To create a configuration and build it in ucg you must first create a ucg file.
+To create a configuration and build it in UCG you must first create a UCG file.
 Copy the below contents into a file called `sample.ucg`.
-All ucg files must end in the ucg extension.
+All UCG files must end in the UCG extension.

 ```